Cannoli Shells

 Instructions

-• Add egg yolk and marsala wine to the flour/butter mixture and pulse until the dough comes together, forming large clumps.
+• Add Wet Ingredients: Add the egg yolk and marsala wine.
+Pulse until the dough starts to form large clumps.

 Donna’s Notes